If you are new to the party scene, meeting people and especially attractive guys can be intimidating.

 Step 2: Dominate

-So, be confident, be bold, and if you can’t be that, fake it ‘til you make it.
-Your worst outcome is a bit of awkwardness in front of a boy you don’t know and won’t see again.
+The worst thing that can happen is a bit of awkwardness in front of a boy you don’t know and won’t see again.

 Step 3: Keep It Going